scottfones/CISC260_int_to_hexbin/README.md

-# CISC 260: HW1 - Integer to 32-bit Hexadecimal and Binary
+# CISC 260: HW1 - Integer to 32-bit Hex and Binary

 ## Assignment Write-up